As the new circuit will be placed in a hopper, the wires will have to pass through it. It is therefore necessary to intervene on the wagon body.

 The passage of the wires requires, depending on their size, to drill a hole with a diameter of about 2 mm in the bottom of the hopper, just below the nearest chassis crosspiece.

 Since the pickup strips looked extremely fragile, I did not want to unsolder the wires connected to them.
-I preferred to extend these wires, disconnected from the lantern circuit, to the new circuit by soldering another wire to each and protecting the soldering with 1 mm heat shrink tubing.
-To the lantern circuit side, no special problem, but a sufficiently fine soldering iron tip is needed (tip for SMD).
+I preferred to extend these wires, disconnected from the lamp circuit, to the new circuit by soldering another wire to each and protecting the soldering with 1 mm heat shrink tubing.
+To the lamp circuit side, no special problem, but a sufficiently fine soldering iron tip is needed (tip for SMD).

-Start by re-fixing the lantern circuit, position the wires correctly in their guides above the bogie.
+Start by re-fixing the lamp circuit, position the wires correctly in their guides above the bogie.
 Reassemble the latter, pulling the excess wires to the hopper while leaving a little slack for rotation.
 Secure the new circuit into the hopper.
 I used Patafix for this: this remains easily removable.

 Check operation by rolling the wagon on a piece of track.
 If all is right (no more blinking!), end by reassembling the brake equipment under the bogie.
 Check the position of the pickup strips, which tend to twist anyhow, for the last time.